im-pro-at/lithpulser/README.md

 At the moment only the STEMlab 125-10 from red pitaya is supported.
 But It schould not be a big Problem to port this Projekt to other development boards and it should even run on an Z-7007S but is not tested.

-€# Get started STEMlab 125-10
+## Get started

-Follow the folloing quick start guid: https://redpitaya.readthedocs.io/en/latest/quickStart/quickStart.html
+Follow the folloing quick start guid to setup the redpidaya: https://redpitaya.readthedocs.io/en/latest/quickStart/quickStart.html

 Copy the files form the last release to the redpidaya.
 This should help you to do that: https://redpitaya.readthedocs.io/en/latest/developerGuide/software/clt.html#saving-data-buffers

 Then you need an ssh acess to the board: https://redpitaya.readthedocs.io/en/latest/developerGuide/os/ssh/ssh.html

-Make logger runabel with the following command: chmod +x logger
+Make the logger runabel with the following command: chmod +x logger

 Run the logger with ./logger this will load the fpga design and save logging data if generated.